openbmc/phosphor-pid-control/configure.md

 sensor fails to be read within the timeout period, the zone goes into failsafe to handle the case where it doesn't know what to do -- as it doesn't have all its inputs.

+The `ignoreDbusMinMax` value is optional and defaults to false.
+The dbus passive sensors check for a `MinValue` and `MaxValue` and scale the incoming values via these.
+Setting this property to true will ignore `MinValue` and `MaxValue` from dbus and therefore won't call any passive value scaling.

 ### Zones